gabeorosan/pa-project/README.md

 I decided to use Firebase , a Google Cloud service, for my database and website hosting because I have some experience with it and allows you an easy interface to design a web application for many users for free.
 So once I had excel files containing all the results fron franken_pas.m and find_aas.py, I worked on converting them into a
 JSON file so that I could upload them to Firebase.
-First, I decided to convert them to CSV files beacuse then I could read them more easily in python.
+First, I decided to convert them to CSV files because then I could read them more easily in python.
 Because I did not feel that this process would be particularly important to streamline, I worked across a few jupyter notebooks to convert the data, adding and correcting bits along the way - the important additions are detailed below.